On this page:

 Year 1 | Period 1

-You will start by learning workplace safety, materials and tools.
-You will then learn suspension, wheels, systems, hydraulics level one, hydraulic brake systems, electrical level one, electronics level one as well as airbrakes.
+You'll learn about workplace safety, materials and tools.
+You'll also cover suspension, wheels, systems, hydraulics level one, hydraulic brake systems, electrical level one, electronics level one and airbrakes.

 Year 2 | Period 2

-You will learn engine fundamentals, service, repair, engine systems, diesel fuel injection systems, electronic fuel management as well as heavy-duty charging and cranking systems.
+You’ll learn engine fundamentals, service, repair, engine systems, diesel fuel injection systems, electronic fuel management, heavy-duty charging and cranking systems.

 Year 3 | Period 3